Health and Social Care in Aberdeenshire

 All of this means that how we deliver our services is changing and will continue to change over the next 10 years.

-You can read the results of our previous conversations with people here: summary of the engagement feedback.
+You can read the results of our previous conversations with people in 2024 here: summary of the engagement feedback.